SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 Uvular trill and fricative both feature variants of the smallcaps R as their IPA symbols. phones with a c in their IPA symbol all have a passive place of articulation of palatal, and are voiceless.
 In general, phones with greek IPA symbols are similar to phones with the same letter as a latin letter.

+#### Liquids

+rhotic consonants are r-like consonants.
+Liquid consonants are a grouping of rhotic consonants and voice lateral appoximants.
+Liquid consonants are grouped because they often behave similar phonotactically.

+Which phoneme the japanese liquid is is completely unclear:
+Most commonly it is sait to be a  apico-alveolar tap [ɾ] or an alveolar lateral approximant [l], less commonly various combinations of alveolar, postalveolar or retroflex lateral or non-lateral approximant, tap or stop.

 ### relative articulation